JNRowe/vim-configs/vimrc.d/settings.rst

     set splitright

-Don’t jump to the start of line when changing buffers or issuing linewise edits::
+Don’t jump to the start of a line when changing buffers or issuing linewise edits::

     set nostartofline